Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The items acceptable for recycling do not need to be separated, they are to be co-mingled into the designated recycling container.

-If shredded paper is being recycled, please make sure it is bagged in order to prevent waste from leaving the container and dumping onto the ground.
+If shredded paper is being recycled, please make sure it is bagged in a paper bag in order to prevent waste from leaving the container and dumping onto the ground.

 What to do if you've lost your pet...